I’m pretty sure that kids and adults alike will request these all-natural citrus honey basil creamsicles all summer long.

 And come on, who knew that popsicles are so simple to make?
 After you prepare a base in the blender, all you have to do is pour the contents into a mold.
 It’s quite possibly the easiest way to make a sweet frozen dessert.
 You can pull together your favorite ingredients and make something completely unique with just a few minutes of prep, every single time.

 If I had to choose one popsicle flavor to have over and over again, it would be the creamsicle.
-There’s something about the combination of creamy goodness and bright, fruity orange and zesty, subtly bitter grapefruit that’s sure to satisfy on a warm summer day.
+There’s something about the combination of creamy goodness with bright, fruity orange and zesty, subtly bitter grapefruit that’s sure to satisfy on a warm summer day.

 What Kind of Yogurt Do You Recommend?